ben-amara/cryptounifier_python_sdk/README.md

 ## Installation

-You can install the package via pipy:
+You can install the package via pypi:

 ```bash
 pip install cryptounifier_python_sdk